joemoose/dungeoneers.d20/docs/play.md

 On to the mechanics!

+## Turns

+To make sure everyone at the table has a chance to participate and speak, the game uses **Turns**.
+A turn is the time needed to move and act.
+The GM will go around the table and ask, “It’s your turn; what do you do?”.

+Each player can move and take one action during their turn.
+A turn may represent several seconds (during combat), several minutes (exploring a room), several hours (exploring a city), to several days (traveling).

 ## Attribute Checks

 When you describe your character doing something risky with an essential but uncertain outcome, the GM may ask you to make an **attribute check** to determine whether you succeed.
 The GM will describe possible complications or outcomes to help in your decision-making.